 Romy Gill is one of the few female Indian chef/owners in the UK, having opened Romy’s Kitchen Restaurant in September 2013 in Thornbury, Bristol.
 Romy was awarded a MBE for her services to hospitality industry on the Queen’s 90th Birthday Honors list in 2016.
 She has been a judge on the Chef’s table in 2016 Celebrity Masterchef finals and was the resident cook for april’16 in the Guardian newspaper.
+She is one of the judges for BBC Radio4 Food and farming awards 2017 and 2018.

 She is Slow Food UK Chef Alliance member and cooked for England at Terra Madre Salone del Gusto, Turin, Italy in Sep, 2016.